ginobilinie/medSynthesisV1/README.md

  <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the input modality and the output modality is quite different, we suggest use UNet_LRes(3))
 3. choose the discriminator if you want to use the GAN-framework (we provide wgan-gp and the basic GAN)
 4. choose the loss function (1.
 LossL1, 2. lossRTL1, 3.
 MSE (default))
-5. set up the hyper-parameters in the runCTRecon.py
+5. set up the hyper-parameters in the runCTRecon.py (or 3d with runCTRecon3d.py)
-6. run the code: python runCTRecon.py
+6. run the code: python runCTRecon.py (or 3d with runCTRecon3d.py)

 If it is helpful to your work, please cite the papers: